AbdoElsayed2001/children_savior/README.md

 Children Savior is a mobile application built with **Flutter** to help track and ensure children's safety.

 ## 🚀 Features
 ✅ Real-time location tracking using Google Maps API
-✅ Secure authentication with Firebase
 ✅ Push notifications for emergency alerts

 ## 🔧 Technologies Used
 - Flutter & Dart
-- Firebase (Auth, Firestore, Cloud Messaging)
+- Restfull Api's
 - Bloc State Management

 ## 🛠️ Installation